 Clonezilla is a recovery tool which allows the user to create or restore disk images.
 This software is essential for recovering the DARwIn-OP2 system.

-option on screen.
 Select the 'clonezilla-live-2.0.1-5-i486.iso' from your files.
 Make sure you have ISO selected in the drop-down menu, for the 'Type' selection, pick USB and tick the MD5 check box.

 After you have done this step, press 'OK' and let the program run.